riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 ## 2. Related Work

-Recent advances in deep learning have significantly improved the performance of automated road damage detection systems.
-Object detection architectures based on the YOLO (You Only Look Once) family have become widely adopted because they provide an effective balance between detection accuracy and inference speed, making them suitable for real-time infrastructure monitoring applications.

-Several publicly available road damage datasets have accelerated research in this domain by enabling the development and comparison of deep learning models under standardized evaluation settings.
-These datasets typically include multiple categories of road defects such as cracks, potholes, and surface deterioration captured under varying environmental conditions.
+Automated road damage detection has become an active research area within intelligent transportation systems due to its potential to reduce the cost and time associated with manual road inspections.
+Recent advances in deep learning-based object detection, particularly the YOLO family of models, have significantly improved the accuracy and efficiency of pavement defect detection (Guo & Zhang, 2022; Sami et al., 2023).

+Guo and Zhang (2022) proposed an improved YOLOv5-based approach for road damage detection, demonstrating enhanced localization performance for multiple pavement defects.
+Subsequent studies further refined YOLO architectures by introducing lightweight network modifications, attention mechanisms, and feature fusion techniques to improve detection accuracy while maintaining real-time inference capability (Miao et al., 2023; Lightweight Model for Pavement Defect Detection Based on Improved YOLOv7, 2023; RDD-YOLO, 2024).

+Recent research has also focused on comparing successive generations of YOLO models and evaluating their suitability for practical deployment in intelligent transportation systems.
+These studies consistently report that lightweight object detectors provide an effective balance between computational efficiency and detection performance, making them attractive candidates for edge deployment and real-time infrastructure monitoring (Optimizing YOLO Architectures, 2024; Towards Real-world Deployment of Deep Learning Solutions for Road Damage Detection, 2024).

-Although modern object detectors achieve high detection performance, most operate as black-box models, providing little insight into the reasoning behind their predictions.
-This limitation has encouraged growing interest in Explainable Artificial Intelligence (XAI) techniques, including Gradient-weighted Class Activation Mapping (Grad-CAM), which can highlight image regions influencing model decisions.
+Although modern object detection models achieve promising detection accuracy, they generally operate as black-box systems, providing limited insight into the reasoning behind their predictions.
+This limitation has motivated growing interest in Explainable Artificial Intelligence (XAI).
+Gradient-weighted Class Activation Mapping (Grad-CAM) has emerged as one of the most widely adopted explainability techniques for visualizing the image regions that influence deep learning predictions.
+Recent studies have demonstrated that Grad-CAM can be successfully applied to object detection models, including YOLO-based detectors, to improve model transparency and facilitate error analysis (Kirchknopf et al., 2022; Cheng et al., 2025).

-In the next revision of this report, this section will be expanded with recent peer-reviewed literature discussing YOLO-based road damage detection methods, explainability techniques, and intelligent transportation applications.
+Motivated by these developments, this project proposes the integration of Grad-CAM-based explainability into a lightweight YOLOv8 Nano road damage detection framework.
+While the current work primarily focuses on developing and evaluating the detection model, future work will integrate Grad-CAM into the inference pipeline to provide interpretable visual explanations of model predictions.

 ## 3. Dataset